climateinteractive/enroads-guide/docs/guide/deforestation.rst

 Potential Co-Benefits of Decreasing Deforestation
 ----------------------------------------------------
 •	Forests protect biodiversity and provide ecosystem services and food sources.
-•	Forest preservation reduces erosion which leads to water contamination.
+•	Forest preservation reduces erosion and prevents soil loss.
-•	Forests provide livelihoods for people (e.g., small-scale resource gathering and sustainable forestry) that can be lost when land shifts to other uses.
+•	Forests provide livelihoods for people (e.g., small-scale resource gathering and sustainable forestry) that can be lost when land is shifted to other uses.

 Equity Considerations
 ---------------------
-•	Forest preservation efforts have restricted the access of indigenous people who have lived sustainably on the land for generations.
+•	Forest preservation efforts have sometimes restricted the land access of indigenous people who have lived sustainably on the land for generations.
 Policies should be created with local stakeholder engagement. [#deforestationfn1]_ [#deforestationfn2]_

 Slider Settings
 ---------------